gdbooks/3DCollisions/Chapter6/frustum.md

 To extract the planes of a frustum, you need the viewProjection matrix, which you get by multiplying the projection and view matrices together.
 The plane values can be found by adding or subtracting one of the first three rows of the viewProjection matrix from the fourth row.

 Our camera class already has the ViewMatrix, but not the projection matrix!
+Let's fix that.
+Add the following getter to your ```Camera``` class.
+This getter will simply query OpenGL for the current projection matrix.
+This is similar to what we did in the picking example.

 ## On Your Own